Automattic/jetpack/readme.txt

 * Sharing: ReCaptcha error fix for the Email sharing button. #5548

+**Improved Compatibility:**

+* WPML: fixed the loading of the compatibility file for WPML so it loads at the right time. #5588

 **Enhancements**

 * Carousel: add Carousel view for single images. #5469